pestoAioli/remix-curbs/README.md

 # Curbs!
-A fullstack React spplication made by Ricardo Miguel Rivera-Chavez
+A fullstack React application made by Ricardo Miguel Rivera-Chavez

 ## About this app